DeneshA/javascript_interview_questions/README.md

 # Q8 - What are data types in JS?

     A datatype will determine the type of a variable .
-JS by default you dont specify the  data type of the variable that you assigned , it will automatically assingthe type by itself based on the value that you entered.
-So you dont write thetype explicitly.
+JS by default you don't specify the  data type of the variable that you assigned , it will automatically assing the type by itself based on the value that you entered.
+So you don't write thetype explicitly.

     Still there are 2 types of variable found in JS..
 ![alt text](image-3.png)